Honorees

 Heather Newell

 Heather Coiner Newell is the proud daughter of Ron and Anne Coiner and sister to Jack, Ted, and Brian Coiner.
 She is also the daughter-in-law of Terry and Carol Newell.
 Both the Coiner and Newell families have been North Huntingdon residents for many decades and delight in its strong sense of identity and community.
+When she was a Norwin student, Newell learned valuable leadership lessons as Colorguard Captain for the Norwin Marching Band and Winter Colorguard and as French Club President.

 Michael Reiter